Helix Code Sandboxes

 Fleet Management

 Manage multiple concurrent agent tasks across your team.
-Track progress, review outputs, and coordinate work through the Helix UI.
+Track progress, review outputs, and coordinate work through the Kanban board.

 Cloud Development Environments

-Persistent, GPU-accelerated development environments that survive disconnections.
-Pick up where you left off from any device.
+Persistent development environments that survive disconnections.
+Pick up where you left off from any device with a browser.

 Security